-Vulvar condition causing painful sex strikes twice as many Hispanic womenJanuary 22nd, 2014 in Obstetrics & gynaecology /
+Vulvar condition causing painful sex strikes twice as many Hispanic womenJanuary 22, 2014 in Medicine & Health / Obstetrics & gynaecology

 Hispanic women surveyed in the metro Detroit area were twice as likely as white women to be affected by vulvodynia, unexplained vulvar pain that can make sex, tampon use or even sitting excruciating.
 Meanwhile, the condition affected half as many black women, new University of Michigan research shows.